Hambleden Valley, Turville and Fingest

 Turn sharply left uphill on a path inside the woodland edge.
 Leave the woodland and follow the footpath sign left across an open field.
 Some 60m after re-entering woodland you come to a crossroad of paths.
 Turn right here onto a surfaced track.
 After about 250m you will see a signposted footpath on the left.

-Turn left through trees.
-Bear left to join a track coming from the right.
-The path eventually goes down into a dip where you meet another path.
-Cross this path and bear right uphill and at a junction with a track joining from the right, continue straight ahead.
-This track is in places deeply indented into the hillside, a sign of its ancient use.
+Turn left off the surfaced track through trees.
+After 150 metres bear left to join a track coming from the right.
+The path eventually goes down into a dip where you meet another surfaced track.
+Cross this and head uphill.
+After about 200 metres bear right at the junction with a path joining from the left.
+This path is in places deeply indented into the hillside, a sign of its ancient use.
 This section of the walk also follows Shakespeare’s Way.
 The path leaves woodland and levels off to follow a hedge line with open fields on either side.
-About 400m after leaving the woodland you meet a crossing footpath.
+About 400 metres after leaving the woodland you meet a crossing footpath.

 Shakespeare’s Way is a waymarked 146 mile, long-distance walking route linking Stratford-Upon-Avon with London.
 It was conceived in 2006 as a possible track that William Shakespeare would have taken between his home and the Globe Theatre where many of his plays were first performed.
 There is no suggestion that he actually walked it.